TudorZapciroiu/Basics-of-Shape-Recognition/README.md

 angularFunctionDescriptors(curve, nc);
 ```

-Ensure that the contour data is provided in the form of a 2D matrix, where the first row contains the X-coordinates and the second row contains the Y-coordinates of the contour.

-## License
-This repository is licensed under the MIT License.
-See the LICENSE file for details.
+Ensure that the *'test.png'* file is saved in the same folder as your script.